Prompt Rules

 Actions

-Blocking actions may prevent subsequent detectors from running to improve performance.
+Blocking actions may prevent subsequent detectors from running.
+This improves performance.

 - Does not enforce actions in real time and does not affect user experience